Delegate behavior to derived classes

 from a base class to its derived classes.
 This approach avoids the

-costs associated with using virtual
+costs associated with using virtual functions for run-time

 polymorphism, typically implemented with a virtual function